Biography

 - Recycled Paper Greetings, a provider of greeting cards and gift-giving accessories, in its pre-packaged chapter 11 case and sale under its prepackaged chapter 11 plan to American Greetings.

-- Special Committee of the Board of Directors of TPC Group Inc., in connection with the chapter 11 cases of TPC Group Inc., a large producer and refiner of value-added products derived from petrochemical raw materials sold to chemical and petroleum based companies throughout North America.
+- Special Committee of the Board of Directors of TPC Group Inc., in connection with TPC Group Inc.’s chapter 11 cases, TPC Group Inc. produces and sells value-added products derived from petrochemical raw materials to chemical and petroleum based companies in North America.

 - Special Litigation Committee of the Board of Directors of Rockall Energy Holdings LLC, in connection with the chapter 11 cases of Rockall Energy Holdings LLC, a Texas-based independent oil and gas exploration and production company.